 - Implement some kind of housekeeping that can be activated to delete removed entries older than X (like you currently have a TTL for reports)

-Updated by Jonathan CLARKE almost 3 years ago
+Updated by Jonathan CLARKE over 4 years ago

 I agree it would be nice to have a mechanism to delete old nodes for housekeeping purposes.